There are a number of standard functions that allow one to access parts of an utterance and traverse through it.

 this structure may be useful it is recommended that all access go through

-the tree specific functions *.parent
+the tree specific functions *.parent and *.daughter*

 which properly deal with the structure, thus is the internal structure